Deploy

 and requirements.txt

-for productionalizing API end-point.# load dataset
+for productionalizing API end-point.1

 from pycaret.datasets import get_data